Classification of Rigid Irregular $G_2$-Connections: On connections of type

 is the index of rigidity.
 If we denote by $x_1,...,x_r$ the singularities of $\EE$, the index of rigidity is given by

-\begin{lem} Let $\EE$ be an irreducible rigid $G_2$-connection on $U\subset \PP^1$ with singularities $x_1,...,x_r$ of slopes at most $1$.
+\begin{lem} Let $\EE$ be an irreducible rigid $G_2$-connection on $U\subset \PP^1$ with singularities $x_1,...,x_r$ of slopes having numerator $1$.
 Then $2\le r\le 4$. \end{lem} \begin{proof} By Table 1 in \cite{Dett10} and by the table above we find that in any case

 As $\EE$ is rigid, we have

 Therefore we get